-Dave and his wife Andrea have attended Maplelawn for sixteen years.
-Dave and Andrea have been married seventeen years and have two daughters.
-As an elder, Dave oversees and teaches Jr. High Youth ministry and heads up the missionary board.
+Dave and his wife Andrea have attended Maplelawn for over 20 years and have two daughters.
+Dave leads the Wednesday evening Bible study and oversees discipleship and outreach.

 “But you must continue in the things which you have learned and been assured of, knowing from whom you have learned [them], and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.”

 Dale and his wife, Lissa, have attended Maplelawn since 1994.
-They have been married 27 years!
 Dale and Lissa have four children.
-In addition to elder’s duties, Dale oversees Wednesday night ministry for 4th and 5th graders.
+Dale organizes the prayer team and assists in teaching.

 “For I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day.”

-Mike and his wife Elissa have attended Maplelawn for twenty years.
-Mike and Elissa have been married sixteen years and have two children.
-As an elder, Mike leads worship, teaches Sr. High and is the church treasurer.
+Mike and his wife Elissa have attended Maplelawn for over twenty years and have two children.
+As an elder, Mike leads worship, teaches a Sunday School class, and works with the Sr. High.